6.4: Procedures for Addressing Performance, Professionalism and Technical, Non-Academic Standards Concerns

 C. CP3 Actions and Recommendations

 The CP3 may take a variety of actions or make recommendation(s) as it deems appropriate under the facts and circumstances presented, to address matters regarding academic, professionalism, or technical non-academic concerns.
-The CP3 may also decide whether a more formal intervention is required for substantive concerns (i.e., Three-Step Process for Addressing Substantive Concerns).
+The CP3 may also decide whether a more formal intervention is required for substantive concerns (i.e., CP3 Process for Addressing Substantive Concerns).

-D. Three-Step Process for Addressing Substantive Concerns
+D. CP3 Process for Addressing Substantive Concerns

-A Student Meeting with the CP3 will be called if: the CP3 is dissatisfied with the result of an initial remedial plan or the outcome of a referral to a dean or appropriate faculty member (i.e., Step 1); new concerns are raised about a student, including additional deficiencies.
+A Student Meeting with the CP3 will be called if: the CP3 is dissatisfied with the result of an initial remedial plan or the outcome of a referral to a dean or appropriate faculty member (i.e., Tier 1); new concerns are raised about a student, including additional deficiencies.
 The purpose of a student meeting will be to permit the student and any other involved individuals to present their versions of the alleged deficiency and develop, if possible, a mutually satisfactory remedy.

-3. Step 3: Dismissal Hearing
+3. Tier 3: Dismissal Hearing

 If a student continues to display the inability to meet the School of Medicine Standards for Performance and Satisfactory Progress (SAP), or if a student is alleged to have engaged in conduct that, if true, warrants immediate dismissal from the program, the CP3 Chair may call for a dismissal hearing.
 A student who is being put forward for dismissal is entitled to this hearing, which will provide an opportunity for the parties to present their positions in a process with the authority to decide on a remedy and/or an outcome, including dismissal from the Stanford School of Medicine MD program.
 The Dismissal Hearing will be conducted by the Committee on Suitability for the Practice of Medicine.